Skip to main content

 Headaches in Primary Care

-This session provides an interactive presentation on how to recognize, treat, and prevent common headaches that present in the outpatient, ambulatory setting.
+Learn how to recognize, treat, and prevent common headaches that present in the outpatient, ambulatory setting.
 At the end of the presentation, participants will have a better understanding of how headaches are classified, how to distinguish various headache signs and symptoms, and be more confident in headache diagnosis and interventions.

-Learning Objectives:
+Learning Objectives

-• Discuss the prevalence and burden of headache
+• Discuss the prevalence and burden of headache.

-• Distinguish primary vs secondary headache classifications
+• Distinguish primary vs secondary headache classifications.

-• Evaluate the different types of headaches often presented in the outpatient setting
+• Evaluate the different types of headaches often presented in the outpatient setting.

-• Discuss the approach to evaluate, treat, and prevent various headaches in an outpatient setting
+• Discuss the approach to evaluate, treat, and prevent various headaches in an outpatient setting.

 The American College of Osteopathic Family Physicians (ACOFP) is accredited by the American Osteopathic Association (AOA) to provide osteopathic continuing medical education for physicians.